 Lastly, this training should be documented and incorporated into the new employee orientation process.

-Safety must be driven from top management throughout the organization.
 Employees will only be as committed to workplace safety as senior leadership demonstrates.

 The more visible leadership is in supporting workplace safety, the more successful it will be.

 According to the OSHA website, effective management of worker safety and health programs not only benefits workers but also helps the organization by:

 - Reducing the extent and severity of work-related injuries and illnesses.

 - Reducing workers’ compensation costs.